samarafk/multimediate/README.md

 ## Examples

-Vignettes and examples of usage can be found at the Articles menu in https://samarafk.github.io/multimediate/.
+Vignettes and examples of usage can be found in https://samarafk.github.io/multimediate/.